Information Disclosure and Promotion Policy Design for Platforms: Equilibrium Analysis

-To prove Theorem~\ref{thm:epsilonEq}, we first establish the existence of a promotion policy $\boldsymbol{\alpha} \in \mathcal{A}$ that guarantees, for all $\mu\in[0,1]$, expected consumer surplus of $W^C(\mu)$ at each period, given that the seller is pricing myopically.
-We then prove that an optimal signal exists by adapting standard analysis in information design to our setting, which establishes that the platform policy generates expected consumer surplus $co(W^C)(\mu)$ in each period.
-Since we do not require sequential rationality from the seller in response to non-equilibrium platform policies, we construct a pricing policy $\bP$ that is myopic for all histories $\langle \bA,\sigma, \bar{h}\rangle$, but prices at $p^*$ (see \eqref{eq:pStar:OutsideOpt}) at all other histories.
-Thus, the platform cannot improve consumer surplus by deviating from $(\bA,\sigma)$.
-To complete the result, we establish that pricing myopically is a \emph{best-response} to the platform's equilibrium policy in all time periods by showing that the seller's expected continuation payoff weakly decreases if he ever deviates from pricing myopically.
+To prove Theorem~\ref{thm:epsilonEq}, we leverage the procedure described in \S\ref{sec: OptSimplePolicies} to design an optimal confounding policy.
+Specifically, given any confounding promotion policy $\bA^C$ that is constructed by solving problem \eqref{eq: ConfoundingProblemSimple}, we construct a promotion policy $\bA \in \mathcal{A}$ that is equal to $\bA^C$ along the equilibrium path and that guarantees, for all~$\mu\in[0,1]$, an expected consumer surplus of $W^C(\mu)$ in each period, given that the seller follows a myopic pricing policy.
+We then prove that an optimal signal exists by adapting standard analysis in information design to our setting, which establishes that the platform policy generates an expected consumer surplus of $co(W^C)(\mu)$ in each period.
+As we do not require sequential rationality from the seller in response to non-equilibrium platform policies, we construct a pricing policy $\bP$ that is myopic at all histories $\langle \bA,\sigma, \bar{h}\rangle$, but prices at~$p^*$ (see~\eqref{eq:pStar:OutsideOpt}) at all other histories.
+Thus, the platform cannot improve consumer surplus by deviating from~$(\bA,\sigma)$.
+We show that this pricing policy is a \emph{best-response} to the platform's policy in all time periods by showing that the seller's expected continuation payoff weakly decreases in any unilateral deviation. {As a result, we establish that for any optimal simple confounding policy that is constructed using the approach described in \S\ref{sec: OptSimplePolicies}, there exists a Bayesian Nash equilibrium in which the platform's promotion decisions follow this policy, and where the seller best responds by pricing myopically in every period.}

-While Theorem~\ref{thm:LongRunAverageOptimalConsumerSurplus} considers $\boldsymbol{\pi^*}$ which sets the myopically optimal price for all $h \in H_t$ (and therefore all $(\bA,\sigma)$), Theorem~\ref{thm:epsilonEq} establishes an equilibrium where the seller is myopic only in response to $(\bA,\sigma)$.
-Alternatively, we can establish an Approximate Bayesian Nash Equilibrium in finite time where the seller uses the pricing policy $\boldsymbol{\pi^*}$ and prices myopically at all histories.
-It is approximate because if the seller commits to $\boldsymbol{\pi^*}$, as discussed in \S\ref{sec:LongRunAverageOptimalConsumerSurplus}, the platform could increase average consumer surplus by deviating to an alternative policy, but only by a small amount which diminishes over time.